 Public Health Nurse

-The Public Health Nurse is available on Wednesday mornings from 9:30 - 11:30 a.m. to administer inoculations including adult vaccinations such as shingles, flu and pneumonia.
+The Public Health Nurse is available on Monday afternoon from 2:30 - 4:30 p.m. to administer inoculations including adult vaccinations such as shingles, flu and pneumonia.
 Blood pressure screenings are also available during those hours.

 The Registered Environmental Health Specialist inspects all retail food establishments.
 In addition to food inspections the REHS inspects public swimming pools, youth camps, septic systems, and investigates public health nuisance complaints.